Russian submarine Krab (1912)

 Krab (Краб) was a submarine minelayer built for the Imperial Russian Navy during the 1910s.
-Completed in 1915, she served with the Black Sea Fleet during the First World War.
+Completed in 1915, she served with the Black Sea Fleet during the First World War and executed three war patrols in 1915-16 before going to Sevastopol for repairs.
+She was scuttled there in 1919 to prevent her capture by the Bolsheviks.
+The wreck was raised in 1935 and scrapped.

 Design and description

 Krab was designed by Mikhail Petrovich Nalyotov as the world's first submarine minelayer in 1907, although due to construction delays the German UC submarines entered service earlier.
 The single-hulled boat displaced 512 t surfaced and 722 t submerged.
 She had an overall length of 52.73 m, a beam of 4.33 m, and a draft of 3.96 m.
 Krab had a diving depth of 50 m.
 Her crew numbered 53 officers and crewmen.

 For surface running, Krab was powered by four gasoline engines, one pair per propeller shaft.
 The engines produced a total of 1200 bhp, enough to give her a speed of 11.8 kn.
 When submerged each shaft was driven by a 330 bhp electric motor for 7.1 kn.
 The boat had a surface endurance of 1700 nmi at 8.6 kn and 82 nmi at 4.13 kn submerged.

 Krab was armed with a total of four 450 mm torpedoes.
 Two of these were internal bow tubes and the others were in external rotating Drzewiecki drop collars, one on each broadside.
 She carried 60 PL-100 mines in two horizontal tunnels above the pressure hull.
 They were laid through the stern using an electrically powered chain conveyor.
 The boat was fitted with a 75 mm deck gun and two 7.62 mm machine guns in 1916.